AstraBert/drosophila-evolution/README.md

 bash compose.sh
 ```

+The container in which the docker image will run will have the same conda environments that you would obtain from the native installation.

 > [!NOTE]
 > _If you want to use these two last solutions, you should manually modify the path of the local file system mounted as a volume in the container in [run_docker.sh](./run_docker.sh) or modify the `USERDATA_PATH` variable in [.env](./.env)_